nienkeboomsma/dokugaku/README.md

 ### Pre-mokuro'd manga

-It might make more sense to run Mokuro on your host machine instead of leaving it to the mokuro container (on my own machine it is significantly faster).
+It probably makes more sense to run Mokuro on your host machine instead of leaving it to the Mokuro container, [especially if you are using Apple Silicon](https://github.com/sonoisa/arm64-docker-pytorch-tensorflow/issues/1#issuecomment-1382653203).
 In that case, check the relevant checkbox and upload the `.json` files along with the images.

 ## Novels